Surviving Quit Day

 Gadgets to keep my hands busy and my mind distracted:

 - A stress ball

 - Download a new game for my phone

 The patch or gum

 Nicotine Replacement Therapies (NRTs) will double my chances of quitting smoking successfully.
-I can get a free order of NRT by visiting my local pharmacy and signing a declaration form.
+I can get a fully covered supply of NRT by visiting my local pharmacy and signing a declaration form.